Be-POPIA-Compliant/be-popia-compliant/README.md

 Requires at least: 5.4
 Tested up to: 5.9
 Requires PHP: 7.3
-Stable tag: 1.0.17
+Stable tag: 1.1.0
 License: License: GPLv2 or later

-The only plugin that assists with POPIA Compliance for any site that operates in South Africa. https://bepopiacompliant.co.za/popia/act/index.php for the full legislation.
+The only plugin that handle POPIA Compliance, and that is NOT JUST a Cookie Banner, for any site that operates in South Africa.

 == Description ==
 == What BePOPIA Compliant provide you ==
-The only plugin that assists with POPIA Compliance for any site that operates in South Africa.
+The only plugin that handle POPIA Compliance, and that is NOT JUST a Cookie Banner, for any site that operates in South Africa.
 We provide a checklist with all the conditions as per the Protection of Personal Information Act, Act 4 of 2013.
 If you'd rather read up by your self, please visit https://bepopiacompliant.co.za/popia/act/index.php for the full legislation.
-Using our Pro Plugin, you will already be able to receive consent without lifting a finger!
+Using our PRO Be POPIA Compliant Plugin, you will already be able to receive consent without lifting a finger!
 As of January, data requests will also be processed on your behalf.

 == 3rd Party and External Services ==
 For our plugin to work on your site, we rely on our server to communicate with your plugin.
 This 3rd party service together with the circumstances under which we make calls are documented herein: